Melissa Peskin

 About

-Dr. Melissa Peskin is an epidemiologist and behavioral scientist with over 15 years of experience conducting research focused on the determinants of adolescent health risk behaviors related to sexual risk-taking and violence, including bullying, aggression, and dating violence.
+Dr. Melissa Peskin is an epidemiologist and behavioral scientist with over 20 years of experience conducting research focused on the determinants of adolescent health risk behaviors related to sexual risk-taking and violence, including bullying, aggression, and dating violence.
 She also has extensive experience designing, implementing, and evaluating health promotion programs for youth.
 She has been PI or co-PI on several large randomized controlled trials to develop, evaluate and disseminate these programs.
 Examples of programs include “It’s Your Game… Keep it Real”, an effective adolescent sexual health program, “It’s Your Game-Tech”, the Internet version of It’s Your Game, and “Me and You: Building Healthy Relationships”, an effective healthy relationships and dating violence prevention program for middle school students.
-She was also PI of a study to develop an online decision support system to help school districts adopt and implement evidence-based sexual health programs.
+She was also PI of a study to develop an online decision support system to help school districts adopt and implement evidence-based sexual health programs and is working to adapt this tool for bullying and dating violence prevention programs.

 Center Affiliation